Zorbn/quick_lang/README.md

 - Stack traces.
 - Catch ambiguous symbol lookups.
 - Don't allow methods that take a mutable me ptr to be called on vals.
+- C doesn't allow expressions, struct literals, etc in top level declarations, so in codegen they need to be defined at top level and initialized at main instead.

 #### Standard Library
 - `func alloc<T>(value T) *T` alternative to malloc for simple situations.